 Memphis Style Country Ribs

-While continuing to celebrate all things pork in honor of the Memphis In May World Championship Barbecue Contest this weekend, we turn to VIP blogger John “Patio Daddio BBQ” Dawson for his take on Memphis style country ribs.
+While continuing to celebrate all things pork in honor of the Memphis In May World Championship Barbecue Contest this past weekend, we turn to VIP blogger John “Patio Daddio BBQ” Dawson for his take on Memphis style country ribs.